internetarchive/dweb-mirror/README.md

 Expect to see errors in the Browser log for
 * http://localhost:5001/api/v0/version?stream-channels=true  - which is checking for a local IPFS server

+Expect, on slower machines, to see no images the first time, refresh after a little while and most should appear.

 ### 6. Test crawling